kubevela/kubevela/docs/en/cue/trait.md

 ### Patch works with output

-Patch can also work with output, if patch and output both exist in one trait, the patch part will execute first and then the output object will be rendered out.
+Patch can also work with outputs, if patch and outputs both exist in one trait, the patch part will execute first and then the output object will be rendered out.

 ```yaml